Highland Global Allocation Fund Declares Monthly Distributions of $0.081 Per Share

-DALLAS, Jan.
-03, 2022 (GLOBE NEWSWIRE) -- Highland Global Allocation Fund HGLB ("the "Fund") today announced the declaration of monthly distributions of $0.081 per share, payable on the dates noted below.
+DALLAS, July 1, 2022 /PRNewswire/ -- Highland Global Allocation Fund HGLB ("the "Fund") today announced the declaration of monthly distributions of $0.081 per share, payable on the dates noted below.
 Under the Fund's level distribution policy, the annual distribution rate has been reset to an amount equal to 8.5% of the average of the Fund's net asset value ("NAV") per share, as reported for the final five trading days of the 2021 calendar year.
-The Fund is declaring distributions of $0.081 per month for January through March 2022.
+The Fund is declaring distributions of $0.081 per month for July through September 2022.

 The following dates apply to the distributions declared: